 In episode 21, ADHD Parenting coach, Siope Kinikini, talks about ADHD and caretaker fatigue.

 Caretaker fatigue is real, especially when parenting an ADHD child as they have so much energy.
-Having to be constantly “on” to deal with all that energy can be draining-emotionally, physically, mentally.
-Being “on” will eventually take its toll so it’s important for parents to avoid the ADHD burn-out by practicing self-care.
+Having to be always “on” to deal with all that energy can be draining-emotionally, physically, mentally.
+Being “on” will eventually take its toll, so it’s important for parents to avoid the ADHD burn-out by practicing self-care.

 Many parents feel guilty for practicing self-care, but practicing self-care is not selfish.

 If you don’t feel like you have time to practice self-care, that is exactly when you need to.
 We know finding the time to practice self-care between school, work, family, and extracurricular activities are hard, and adding one more thing to the plate may seem overwhelming.
 But when you are operating at half-capacity, it becomes harder to deal with their behaviors.